DipityBV/frontender.docs/documentation/controls.md

 Additional core controls will be added in the near future.

 ### Boolean
-Select list with "True"(1) and "False"(0), default value is "False".
+Options list with two values: "True"(1) and "False"(0).
+The default value is "False".

 Example config:
 ```JSON